angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Branching: Instruction in a computer program that can cause a computer to begin executing a different sequence of instruction.

+Bug: An error in a program that cases problems / unexpected behavior in a program.

 Computer science: The study of the ideas, ways of thinking, languages, software, and hardware needed to solve problems with computers

 Data Structure: A specialized format for organizing, processing, storing and retrieving data.